BlankCoders/awesome-todo-maintainer-extension/README.md

 ## How we built it

 - Falguni did a hell lot of JS heavily **Frontend and UI/UX logic** with which you gonna interact. 👻
-- Aniruddha did a hell of lot of JS heavily (yes, again) **Backend** with which this extension gonna interact. 🤯
+- Aniruddha did a hell of a lot of JS heavily (yes, again) **Backend** with which this extension gonna interact. 🤯
   - Used **Notion SDK** to built an **API** with **Express.js** to support all the **CRUD Operations** for Notion Pages where the **Integration** is added.
 - Arkatapa did all this **documentation and poster stuff**. 😎

 ## Challenges we ran into

-Getting our PC completely frozen because of infinite loops of calling APIs to build a fully-fledged backend and frontend is definitely not an easy task.
+Getting our PC completely frozen because of infinite loops of calling APIs to build a fully-fledged backend and frontend is not an easy task.
 We suffered from getting ECONNECTED ERROR to the minute logic building.
 But all hail to **StackOverflow, YouTube and VSCode/NotionAPI docs**.

 ## Accomplishments that we're proud of